umbrellacorp03/PaperBurst/README.md

 # Instruction
 1) Install PaperBurst using the msi installer or simply download the portable version.
-2) Launch PaperBurst.exe and 2.1)generate a new wallet (12 or 24 words) or type your actual passphrase.
+2) Launch PaperBurst.exe and 2.1)generate a new wallet (12 or 24 words) or 2.2)type your actual passphrase.
 Be careful : if your password is a long string or isn't a 12 or 24 words passphrase, the pdf will not correctly render.
 3) Save the pdf where you want on your PC.
 4) Print your wallet
 5) Fold it and/or cut it the way you want.